iRobotEducation/create3_docs/docs/lessons/pwp/integrating-airtable.md

 ```

 ### Editing Your Python Playground Project
 1. If you are using the Root Coding Robot, you can leave the template as-is.
-However, if you are using the Create 3 Educational Robot, change lines 14 and 15 to the following code snippet:
+However, if you are using the Create® 3 Educational Robot, change lines 14 and 15 to the following code snippet:
 ```
 #robot = Root(Bluetooth()) # Will connect to the first Root Robot found.
 robot = Create3(Bluetooth()) # Will connect to the first Create Robot found.